WHO IS ARNAB GOSWAMI?

 1. It directed the grant of interim bail to Arnab Goswami in the alleged case of abetment to suicide against him u/s.306, IPC.

-2. The SC stated that a prima facie evaluation of the FIR does not establish the ingredients of the offence of abetment to suicide.
+2. The SC stated that a prima facie evaluation of the FIR does not establish the ingredients of the offense of abetment to suicide.

 3. The Court averred that the appellants are Indian residents and do not pose the risk of flight during trial or investigation.